‘Til Debt Do Us Part? Consolidation Loans for Married People

 • for borrowers whose schools closed or lied to them

-• who are totally and permanently disabled
+• for people who are totally and permanently disabled

 • for public service workers who have met their commitments under the Public Service Loan Forgiveness (PSLF) program